-- 4.42 In the case of some situations assessed as very high risk, the firm may wish not to take on the customer, or to exit from the relationship.
-This may be the case in relation to particular types of customer, or in relation to customers from, or transactions to or through, particular high risk countries or geographic areas. - 4.43 Although jurisdictions may be subject to economic sanctions, there may be some situations where for humanitarian or other reasons a firm may, under licence, take on or continue with the customer or the business or transaction in, to, or through such high risk jurisdictions. - 4.44 The firm must decide, on the basis of its assessment of the risks posed by different customer/product combinations, on the level of verification that should be applied at each level of risk presented by the customer.
+- 4.53 In the case of some situations assessed as very high risk, the firm may wish not to take on the customer, or to exit from the relationship.
+This may be the case in relation to particular types of customer, or in relation to customers from, or transactions to or through, particular high risk countries or geographic areas. - 4.54 Although jurisdictions may be subject to economic sanctions, there may be some situations where for humanitarian or other reasons a firm may, under licence, take on or continue with the customer or the business or transaction in, to, or through such high risk jurisdictions. - 4.55 The firm must decide, on the basis of its assessment of the risks posed by different customer/product combinations, on the level of verification that should be applied at each level of risk presented by the customer.
 Consideration should be given to all the information a firm gathers about a customer, as part of the normal business and vetting processes.
-Consideration of the overall information held may alter the risk profile of the customer. - 4.45 Identifying a customer as carrying a higher risk of money laundering or terrorist financing does not automatically mean that he is a money launderer, or a financier of terrorism.
+Consideration of the overall information held may alter the risk profile of the customer. - 4.56 Identifying a customer as carrying a higher risk of money laundering or terrorist financing does not automatically mean that he is a money launderer, or a financier of terrorism.
 Similarly, identifying a customer as carrying a low risk of money laundering or terrorist financing does not mean that the customer is not.
-Staff therefore need to be vigilant in using their experience and common sense in applying the firm's risk-based criteria and rules (see Chapter 7 Staff awareness, training and alertness). - 4.46 Following the completion of thematic and other reviews, the FCA may clarify their expectations of firms in the relevant areas; firms should be aware of these expectations.
+Staff therefore need to be vigilant in using their experience and common sense in applying the firm's risk-based criteria and rules (see Chapter 7 - Staff awareness, training and alertness).